icdevs/Icdevs_mainsite/_posts/2023-01-19-YC CIGDao Brainstorming.md

 ## Funding

-The bounty was generously funded by the DFINITY Foundation.
-If you would like to turbocharge this bounty you can seed additional donations of ICP to 6e8afebab59f703356e189297e3f49fbe18ace5150ccc43f74f30ceb3f6b5ece.
+The bounty was generously funded by [CIGDao](https://cigdao.com/).
+If you would like to turbocharge this bounty you can seed additional donations of ICP to fca3c36aad1afdb8482670b4e644b73696155f18e02d12150ba997a628487abe.
 ICDevs will add .25 for every 1 token donated to the bounty.
+If you want to fund with YC you can send it to cbjuv-smn7s-j5lwu-opgfw-5qbrk-5cbtb-gigcg-wn5dy-enpo7-xvfou-nqe.
 All donations will be tax deductible for US Citizens and Corporations.
 If you send a donation and need a donation receipt, please email the hash of your donation transaction, physical address, and name to donations@icdevs.org.
 More information about how you can contribute can be found at our [donations page](https://icdevs.org/donations.html).

 ## FYI: General Bounty Process